Spexotras 0.05 mg/ml powder for oral solution

 Pyrexia

 Fever has been reported in adult and paediatric clinical studies with trametinib (see section 4.8).
 The incidence and severity of pyrexia are increased with the combination therapy (see dabrafenib dispersible tablets SmPC section 4.4).
 In patients receiving trametinib in combination with dabrafenib, pyrexia may be accompanied by severe rigors, dehydration and hypotension which in some cases can lead to acute renal insufficiency.
-In paediatric patients who received trametinib in combination with dabrafenib, the median time to onset for the first occurrence of pyrexia was 1.3 months.
+In paediatric patients who received trametinib in combination with dabrafenib, the median time to onset of the first occurrence of pyrexia was 1.5 months.

 Therapy with trametinib and dabrafenib should be interrupted if the patient's temperature is ≥ 38° C (see section 5.1).
 In case of recurrence, therapy can also be interrupted at the first symptom of pyrexia.
 Treatment with anti-pyretics such as ibuprofen or acetaminophen/paracetamol should be initiated.
 The use of oral corticosteroids should be considered in those instances in which anti-pyretics are insufficient.
 Patients should be evaluated for signs and symptoms of infection.
 Therapy can be restarted once the fever resolves.
 If fever is associated with other severe signs or symptoms, therapy should be restarted at a reduced dose once fever resolves and as clinically appropriate (see section 4.2).